rvdegroen/OBA-Project-2/README.md

-# About
+# About & original repository

 This is a school project for the minor Web Development at Amsterdam University of Applied Sciences.
 The rest of this readme will be written in dutch (sorry, not sorry).
+This is a resit repository, the previous repository can be found [here](https://github.com/rvdegroen/OBA-project).
+This is basically an improved version of the previous repository.

 <img width="947" alt="image" src="https://github.com/rvdegroen/OBA-project/assets/90154152/38ee2950-9612-433f-8924-751fe57c25d7">